Orpere/terraform-module/README.md

-# terraform-modules ->repo that you can use to see how modules work
+# terraform-module ->repo that you can use to see how modules work

 ## how can I use this repository`?`